arubval/JABI2023/README.md

 Fig. 5.
 SARS-CoV-2 Spike protein structure highlighting regions with a higher Ka/Ks ratio.
 (A) Surface and cartoon representation of Spike protein (PDB:6VXX).
 The receptor binding domain has been marked at the top.
 (B) Receptor binding domain viewed from above.
 (C) Surface and cartoon representation of the N-terminal region of the N protein (PDB:6M3M, positions 41-174).
 Amino acids involved in binding to the virus genome, whose mutations are known to affect this binding, have been labeled along with their position in the protein sequence.
 (D) Surface and cartoon representation of the C-terminal region of the N protein (PDB:6WJI, positions 257-364).
 All the structures have been colored with different intensities of red depending on the value of the Ka/Ks ratio.

+The Ka/Ks ratio was analyzed in ORFs overlapping important structural genes.
+In general, a low ratio was obtained, which could partly explain the low Ka/Ks ratio values of structural genes in alternative reading frames (frame +2 and frame +3) with respect to the value given by their reading frame +1.

 ![imagen](https://github.com/arubval/JABI2023/assets/84905997/d01df8b3-706e-4237-8d05-1ab0483af631)

 Fig. 6.
 Ka/Ks ratio in overlapping genes.
 (A) Overlapping regions of S, N and ORF3 genes.
 The frame relative to the main gene has been differently colored: +2 (red), +3 (green).
 (B) Ka/Ks ratio versus p-value for overlapping ORFs.
 Genes were distinguished by different colors, and frames by different shapes.
 (C) Ka/Ks ratio distribution separated by the 6 reading frames analyzed.
 (D) Distribution of Ka/Ks ratio along the length of gene ORF3.
 The percentage of mutations per position obtained from Nextstrain database is also shown for comparison (https://nextstrain.org/ncov/gisaid/global/6m).
 The primary Y-axis represents the Ka/Ks ratio, and the secondary Y-axis the percentage of mutations in relative value.
 In addition, variants of concern (VOC) from the Outbreak.info database were added (colored stars).
 The blue line marks the Ka/Ks value of 1.

+The results presented here show how to analyze the selection pressure to which the genes of a viral genome are subjected, which is not only useful for locating highly conserved regions and drug targets, but also allows the analysis of overlapping genes